an12346/AnimalShelter/README.md

 * Add the name of your database and password to the appsettings.json file
 * To update the databse, run the command: `$ dotnet ef database update`
 * To download obj and bin files, run the command `$ dotnet restore`
-* To open the application in a web browser, run the command: `$ dotnet run`
+* To start the server, run the command: `$ dotnet run`

+## Swagger

+* Swagger allows for interactive documentation for your API
+* Download Swagger
+* Start the server
+* After starting the server, go to http://localhost:your-port-number/swagger/ to view your API
+* Now, you can send different requests within this application

 ## Known Bugs